Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Experiments and Results

 \subsubsection{PMI and latent-variable model}

-From the $\pmi$ values for words associated with politicians of male, female or other genders\footnote{This $\pmi$ values are based on words generated by all analyzed monolingual language models.} it is apparent that words associated with the female gender are often connected to weaknesses such as \textit{hysterical} and \textit{fragile} or to their appearance (\textit{blonde} and \textit{lovely}), while adjectives generated for male politicians tend to describe their political beliefs such as \textit{fascist} and \textit{bolshevik}.
-There is no such distinguishable pattern for the gender category `other', most likely due to insufficient amounts of data.
-For details, see Table \ref{tab:pmi} (in the appendix).
+In the following, we report the $\pmi$ values calculated based on words generated by all the monolingual English language models under consideration.
+From the $\pmi$ values for words associated with politicians of male, female, or non-binary genders, it is apparent that words associated with the female gender are often connected to weaknesses such as \textit{hysterical} and \textit{fragile} or to their appearance (\textit{blonde}), while adjectives generated for male politicians tend to describe their political beliefs (\textit{fascist} and \textit{bolshevik}).
+There is no such distinguishable pattern for the non-binary gender, most likely due to an insufficient amount of data.
+See \Cref{tab:pmi} for details.

-The results for the latent variable model are similar to those for the $\pmi$ model.
+The results for the latent-variable model are similar to those for the $\pmi$ analysis.
 Adjectives associated with appearance are more often generated for female politicians.
-Additionally, words describing marital status such as \textit{divorced} and \textit{unmarried} are also significantly more often generated for female politicians.
-On the other hand, positive adjectives describing men often relate to their character values such as \textit{bold} and \textit{independent}.
-More examples can be seen in Table \ref{tab:adj-deviation} in the appendix.
+Additionally, words describing marital status (\textit{divorced} and \textit{unmarried}) are more often generated for female politicians.
+On the other hand, positive adjectives that describe men often relate to their character values such as \textit{bold} and \textit{independent}.
+Further examples are available in \Cref{tab:adj-deviation}.

+Following Hoyle et al. \cite{hoyle-etal-2019-unsupervised}, we used two existing semantic resources based on the WordNet database \cite{wordnet} to quantify the patterns revealed above.
+We grouped adjectives into 13 supersense classes using classes defined by Tsvetkov et al. \cite{tsvetkov-etal-2014-augmenting-english}; similarly, we grouped verbs into 15 supersenses according to the database presented in Miller et al. \cite{miller-etal-1993-semantic}.
+We list the defined groups together with their respective example words in the Appendix \nameref{S3_Supersenses}.

-Following \citet{hoyle-etal-2019-unsupervised}, we use two existing semantic resources to \textbf{quantify} the patterns revealed above.
-We group adjectives and verbs into small numbers of coarse classes called supersenses using respectively \citet{tsvetkov-etal-2014-augmenting-english} and \citet{miller-etal-1993-semantic} resources.
-We find that the male politicians are more often described negatively when using adjectives related to their emotions (e.g. anger) while more positively with adjectives related to their minds (e.g. intelligent) (details in Figure \ref{fig:mono-senses}, appendix).
-These results differ from findings of \citet{hoyle-etal-2019-unsupervised}, where no significant evidence of these tendencies was found.
+We performed an unpaired permutation test \cite{good2004} considering the 100 largest-deviation words and found that male politicians are more often described negatively when using adjectives related to their emotions (\textit{e.g.}, \textit{angry}) while more positively with adjectives related to their minds (\textit{e.g.}, \textit{intelligent}), as presented in \Cref{fig:mono-senses}.
+These results differ from the findings of Hoyle et al. \cite{hoyle-etal-2019-unsupervised}, where no significant evidence of these tendencies was found.\looseness=-1